Portugal Digital Nomad Visa: How to Apply [4 Steps]

 Step 2: Submit Application

-To submit your application, you must schedule an appointment at a Portuguese embassy or consulate in your country of residence or at the Serviço de Estrangeiros e Fronteiras in Portugal.
+To submit your application, you must schedule an appointment at a Portuguese embassy, consulate, of VFS office in your country of residence.

 When filling out the application, it’s important to choose whether you plan to apply for the 12-month or two-year residence permit.